InspiryThemes/realhomes-docs/docs/index.md

 ## Summary of Recent Updates

-This section highlights the combined updates from the three most recent releases (**v4.5.0**).
+This section highlights the combined updates from the three most recent releases up to **v4.5.0**.
 These versions introduce exciting new features, major enhancements, and important fixes to make RealHomes even more powerful and flexible.

 ---